 Resources and Links

-Trainees should use the username and password they have been given to log on to our shared area at: http://staff.deepingschool.org.uk/myfiles/
+Trainees should use their username and password to log on to SharePoint to access all SCITT resources and documentation.

 Student Loan Company - http://www.slc.co.uk/